refinedev/refine/documentation/docs/api-reference/core/hooks/ui/useModal.md

 source: packages/core/src/hooks/modal/useModal/index.tsx
 ---

 `useModal` hook allows you to manage a modal.
-Since it is designed as headless, it returns the `show` and `close` functions, and the `visible` state.
+Since it is designed as headless, it returns the `show` and `close` functions and the `visible` state.
 It expects you to handle the UI.

 ```ts
 const { show, close, visible } = useModal();
 ```

-You can use `visible` state to show or hide the modal.
-The `show` and `close` functions allow changing the `visible` state.
-It does not provide any functionality besides this.
+You can use the `visible` state to show or hide the modal.
+The `show` and `close` functions' only use is changing the `visible` state.
 You can use this hook anywhere.

 ## Basic Usage